Water Heater Maintenance: What Is an Anode Rod and Is It Time to Replace It?

 - Turn off the water heater.
 You can learn how to do that here.

 - Wrap all threadings with plumber’s tape.
-You want to do this as to allow for a better seal.
+You want to do this to allow for a better seal.

-- Install new anode rod.
+- Install a new anode rod.
 Insert the rod with the hex nut on top and screw it back in.

-- Turn water heater back on.
+- Turn the water heater back on.
 Once the new rod is installed, you can turn the water heater back on.
 Turning it back on includes turning the power source on again, as well as the water source.